lattice-based-cryptography/ring-lwe/README.md

 # lattice-based-rust
 Lattice-based encryption methods (ring-LWE, module-LWE) in pure Rust.

-This provides the basic keygen, encryption, and decryption operations for the ring learning with errors scheme.
+This provides the basic PKE (keygen, encryption, and decryption) operations for the ring learning with errors scheme.

 **Disclaimer**: The parameters are set to small values.
 This is not secure.
 This is intended for educational, not real world use.